Continual Learning for Instruction Following from Realtime Feedback: Technical Overview

 \paragraph{Evaluation} Our main metric is instruction execution accuracy for user-written instructions.
-Because we have no access to ground-truth demonstrations, but only to executions of our agent, we cannot compute accuracy automatically.
-We instead use acquire human judgments of follower accuracy after each round of deployment through separate crowdsourcing.
-We also evaluate performance through trends in user feedback and ratings over time.
+Because we only have access to agent instruction executions, and not ground-truth demonstrations, we cannot compute accuracy automatically.
+We use crowdsourcing to acquire human judgments of follower accuracy after each round of deployment.
+We also evaluate trends in user feedback and ratings.